Contraception for women

 A small, soft, plastic device with a reservoir containing a progestogen is inserted into the cavity of the womb by a trained doctor, midwife or nurse.
 The tiny dose of progestogen is released slowly from the system.
 The IUS prevents pregnancy by thickening cervical mucus at the entrance of the womb, making if difficult for sperm to get through.
 It also thins the lining of the womb to prevent an egg from being implanted, and in some women, ovulation is inhibited.

+Similar to other contraception options, the IUS can have side effects.
 There may be irregular bleeding for the first few months, but this should soon settle down.
 Initial occurrence of headaches, breast tenderness or nausea is possible.
 Before insertion or removal, a treatment may be given to avoid pain.

 Intrauterine Device (IUD or The Coil)